awaregroup/awareutils/doc/decisions.md

 - Slicing in the sense of python `slices` only really makes sense for rectangles i.e. `bgr[b.y0:b.y1, b.x0:b.x1, :]`.
 So let's just add a custom `slice_array` method for that.
 For now, let's have `rectangle.slice_array(img)` return the sliced array directly, as that way we can guarantee that `img` is of the same pixel coordinates as the shape.
 However, since what we're really doing in the above case is just cropping the image, let's provide a method for that i.e. `img.crop(rectangle)` as that's a lot more obvious.
 - 'Slicing' with masks is risky, so let's not do it and, for now, leave it to the user.
 As above, much of the time we'll aim to provide convenience method (e.g. `shape.fill(bgr, 255)` to set it to `255` under the shape) so masking won't be used.
 But let's still provide a `shape.mask()` method so users can do what they wish with the mask themselves.
 (Masks are a lot more sensible with things like `np.logical_and` etc., or OpenCV functions.)

+### OpenCV and PIL?

+Yup, 'cos some libraries pick one or the other, so it's nice to be able to use one or the other under the hood.
+For now, let's see how it goes, and if it's too painful, we'd probably go with just OpenCV.

+Assuming we're going with both, how do we allow people to pick just one without having them both imported?
+Well, see `awareutils/vision/mock.py` and it's use in `awareutils/vision/img.py` - basically, if we can't import OpenCV or PIL, we continue as fine until it's attempted to be used, in which case the `Mock`s `__getattr__` fires an exception.

+### Rectangles are defined by two pixels

+Yup - definition by pixels makes it easier and more consistent with other shapes.
+We've got `from_x0y0x1y1` and `from_xywh` for when you want to shortcut.